 Dementia is a syndrome (a group of related symptoms) associated with an ongoing decline of the brain and its abilities.

-IAPT services are for people with mild, moderate and moderate to severe, symptoms of anxiety or depression, living in Coventry, Solihull or Warwickshire.
+IAPT services are for people with mild, moderate and moderate to severe, symptoms of anxiety or depression.

 The Mental Capacity Act states that a person lacks capacity if they are unable to make a specific decision because of an impairment of the functioning of mind or brain.

 Are you feeling distressed, frightened, overwhelmed, or that things are too much for you?
 Don’t know where to turn to get mental health support?
 Are your usual sources of support closed?

 A list of useful self help resources